 - Video - which has grown dramatically in recent years will take a big hit.
 Facebook sees video content as passive.

-- The Like will have lower weight.
-While a Like does indicate preference, its not "conversation".
+- The Like will have a lower weight.
+While a Like does indicate a preference, it's not "conversation".

 - Posts with Comments that are longer will do better.
 Posts that elicit short responses do not contribute to a "conversation".